-Ensure you are available to your employee when they need help, need to vent anger (without judgement) or hit a road-block.
+Ensure you are available to your employees when they need help, need to vent anger (without judgment), or hit a roadblock.
 Provide support and motivation and keep them on track when necessary.

-When they achieve a success, celebrate this with them and congratulate them.
+When they achieve success, celebrate this with them and congratulate them.
 Provide feedback and review both their positive and negative behaviours with them.
-The more time you spend helping them develop, will result in them trusting you more, improved communication and better rapport.
+The more time you spend helping them develop will result in them trusting you more, improved communication, and better rapport.